I groaned in frustration as I silenced the alarm for the fifth time today, resisting the urge to throw it across the room.

 I loved training, because it was the only thing I did since I turned 16, but sometimes I just wanted to get this mission over with and move on with my life.
 But I knew I had a duty to my pack first.

 "Yep.
-The Alpha has finalized everything, so you guys will get the introduction to the mission from him soon" He said, while Aiden and I shared a happy look.
+The Alpha has finalized everything, so you guys will get the introduction to the mission from him soon" He confirmed, while Aiden and I shared a happy look.

 That's where Aiden and I came in.

-My brother and I will go undercover in their pack to get as much information as possible, so we can be sure about attacking.
+My brother and I will go undercover in their pack to get as much information as possible, so that ultimately we will be sure about how and when to attack.

-We didn't exactly know what the mission is yet.
+We didn't exactly know what the mission will entail as yet.
 Our father dealt with all the planning, while Phillip dealt with all the training.

 When we are of age and maximum preparation, he said he would sit us down and explain the plan with us.